xpack/xpack-build-box/README.md

   for various Linux distributions
 - [Releases](https://xpack.github.io/xbb/releases/)

-Starting with 2023, all builds will be performed with v5.0.0, which uses binary xPacks on top of simple npm images.
+Starting with 2023, all builds will be performed with v5.0.0 or later, which uses binary xPacks on top of simple npm images.

 The current Docker images are: